This is a new bug that annoys Windows 10 users.

-IPv6 is a relatively new internet protocol that more and more PCs are now switching to due to the fact that the number of available IPv4 addresses is simply gone.
-However, not all network devices and ISPs work well with iPv6, so if you enable this protocol, it may interfere with your connection (or you can connect to the Internet via IPv4). ) but basically, the PC will still inform you that the IPv6 connection is not having an Internet signal.
+IPv6 is a relatively new internet protocol that more and more PCs are now switching to because the number of available IPv4 addresses is gone.
+However, not all network devices and ISPs work well with iPv6, so if you enable this protocol, it may interfere with your connection (or you can connect to the Internet via IPv4). ) The PC will still inform you that the IPv6 relationship is not having an Internet signal.

 To disable IPv6, disable the “Internet Protocol Version 6” option in your connection properties.
-The operation is similar as in method 4.
+The operation is similar to method 4.

 6. Update network driver again

-Most likely your network card driver is faulty, so you also need to perform a driver update to fix the error.
+Your network card driver is most likely faulty, so you also need to perform a driver update to fix the error.

-The update is also quite simple, just open Device Manager, expand the Network Adapters hardware group.
-Find the network device you are using and right-click it, select Update driver.
+The update is also quite simple, open Device Manager, expand the Network Adapters hardware group.
+Find the network device you are using and right-click it, select Update Driver.